Advertiser Disclosure

 How To Book

-Some dates are bookable for multiple passengers per route, which is quite rare to find.
-However, you may run into dates with only 1 seat remaining, so flexibility can help if you need seats for multiple passengers.
+Some dates are bookable for up to 4 passengers per route, which is quite rare to find.
+However, you may encounter dates with only 1 seat remaining, so flexibility can be helpful if you need seats for multiple passengers.

-These seats are only available through the American Airlines AAdvantage program from what we’re seeing.
-Thus, you’ll need some of these miles.
-Luckily, there are plenty of ways to earn American AAdvantage miles.
+These seats are available through the American Airlines AAdvantage program and Alaska’s Atmos Rewards program.
+Therefore, you’ll need miles from either program.
+Luckily, there are plenty of ways to earn American AAdvantage miles and Alaska Airlines Atmos Rewards points.

 Hot Tip: